MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Notes
         - As of Dec 2023, [Microsoft Purview doesn't support automated business continuity and disaster recovery (BCDR)](/azure/purview/disaster-recovery#achieve-business-continuity-for-azure-purview).
 Until that support is added, the customer is responsible for all backup and restore activities.

-### Stateless Data platform-specific services
+### Stateless data platform-specific services

 - **Azure Synapse: Pipelines**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Computed Optimized Gen2
-    - DR uplift options: N/A, Synapse resiliency is part of its SaaS offering using the [automatic failover](/azure/architecture/example-scenario/analytics/pipelines-disaster-recovery#set-up-automated-recovery) feature
+    - DR uplift options: N/A, Synapse resiliency is part of its SaaS offering using the [automatic failover](/azure/architecture/example-scenario/analytics/pipelines-disaster-recovery#set-up-automated-recovery) feature.
     - Notes
-        - If Self-Hosted Data Pipelines are used, they'll remain the customer's responsibility for recovery from a disaster
+        - If Self-Hosted Data Pipelines are used, they'll remain the customer's responsibility for recovery from a disaster.

 - **Azure Synapse: Data Explorer Pools**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Computed Optimized, Small (4 cores)
-    - DR uplift options: N/A, Synapse resiliency is part of its SaaS offering
+    - DR uplift options: N/A, Synapse resiliency is part of its SaaS offering.
     - Notes
         - Availability Zones are enabled by default for [Synapse Data Explorer](/azure/synapse-analytics/data-explorer/data-explorer-compare) where available.